alpharover/alpha_rover/README.md

 - Built on **ROS 2 Humble**, **NVIDIA Isaac ROS**, **NVBlox**, and **OpenCV** ecosystems.
 - RoboSense AIRY and Luxonis OAK‑D devices used in hardware validation.
 - See `ALPHA_Software_Roadmap_v2.3.md` for references and design decisions.

+For citation, see [CITATION.cff](./CITATION.cff) or use GitHub’s “Cite this repository”.

 ---